momobln/lab_react-firebase-auth/README.md

 First, let's connect our app to Firebase and create a simple component to handle logging in and out.

-1.  **Create the Firebase config file** in `src/config/firebase.ts`.
+1.  **Create the Firebase config file** in `src/config/firebase.js`.
 This file will initialize Firebase and export the services we need.

-    ```typescript
+    ```javascript
-    // src/config/firebase.ts
+    // src/config/firebase.js
-    import { initializeApp } from "firebase/app";
+    import { initializeApp } from 'firebase/app';
-    import {
-      getAuth,
-      GoogleAuthProvider,
-      signInWithPopup,
-      signOut,
-    } from "firebase/auth";
+    import { getAuth, GoogleAuthProvider, signInWithPopup, signOut } from 'firebase/auth';
-    import { getDatabase } from "firebase/database";
+    import { getDatabase } from 'firebase/database';

     const firebaseConfig = {
       apiKey: import.meta.env.VITE_API_KEY,